SimoneAstarita/queer_NLP_bib/README.md

 Ovalle, Anaelia, et al. <a href="https://arxiv.org/abs/2411.03700"><u>"The Root Shapes the Fruit: On the Persistence of Gender-Exclusive Harms in Aligned Language Models."</u></a> arXiv preprint arXiv:2411.03700 (2024).

-Selma Bergstrand and Björn Gambäck.
-2024.
-Detecting and Mitigating LGBTQIA+ Bias in Large Norwegian Language Models.
-In Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 351–364, Bangkok, Thailand.
+Selma Bergstrand and Björn Gambäck. <a href="https://aclanthology.org/2024.gebnlp-1.22/"><u>Detecting and Mitigating LGBTQIA+ Bias in Large Norwegian Language Models.</u></a> In Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 351–364, Bangkok, Thailand.
 Association for Computational Linguistics.
+2024

-Shir Lissak, Nitay Calderon, Geva Shenkman, Yaakov Ophir, Eyal Fruchter, Anat Brunstein Klomek, and Roi Reichart.
-2024.
-The Colorful Future of LLMs: Evaluating and Improving LLMs as Emotional Supporters for Queer Youth.
-In Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers), pages 2040–2079, Mexico City, Mexico.
+Lissak, Shir, et al. <a href="https://aclanthology.org/2024.naacl-long.113.pdf"><u>The Colorful Future of LLMs: Evaluating and Improving LLMs as Emotional Supporters for Queer Youth.</u></a> In Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies 2024.

+Marion Bartl and Susan Leavy. <a href="https://aclanthology.org/2024.gebnlp-1.18/"><u>From ‘Showgirls’ to ‘Performers’: Fine-tuning with Gender-inclusive Language for Bias Reduction in LLMs.</u></a> In Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 280–294, Bangkok, Thailand.
 Association for Computational Linguistics.
-Marion Bartl and Susan Leavy.
 2024.
-From ‘Showgirls’ to ‘Performers’: Fine-tuning with Gender-inclusive Language for Bias Reduction in LLMs.
-In Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 280–294, Bangkok, Thailand.
-Association for Computational Linguistics.

-Xie, Sean, Saeed Hassanpour, and Soroush Vosoughi.
-"Addressing Healthcare-related Racial and LGBTQ+ Biases in Pretrained Language Models."
-Findings of the Association for Computational Linguistics: NAACL 2024.
+Xie, Sean et al. <a href="https://aclanthology.org/2024.findings-naacl.278/"><u>"Addressing Healthcare-related Racial and LGBTQ+ Biases in Pretrained Language Models."</u></a> Findings of the Association for Computational Linguistics: NAACL 2024.

+Knupleš, Urban et al. <a href="https://aclanthology.org/2024.findings-emnlp.680/"><u> "Gender Identity in Pretrained Language Models: An Inclusive Approach to Data Creation and Probing." </u></a> Findings of the Association for Computational Linguistics: EMNLP 2024.
 2024.

-Knupleš, Urban, Agnieszka Falenska, and Filip Miletić.
-"Gender Identity in Pretrained Language Models: An Inclusive Approach to Data Creation and Probing."
-Findings of the Association for Computational Linguistics: EMNLP 2024.
-2024.

-Devinney, Hannah, Jenny Björklund, and Henrik Björklund.
-"We don’t talk about that: case studies on intersectional analysis of social bias in large language models."
-Workshop on Gender Bias in Natural Language Processing (GeBNLP), Bangkok, Thailand, 16th August, 2024..
+Devinney, Hannah, et al. <a href="https://aclanthology.org/2024.gebnlp-1.3/"><u>"We don’t talk about that: case studies on intersectional analysis of social bias in large language models."</u></a> Workshop on Gender Bias in Natural Language Processing (GeBNLP), Bangkok, Thailand, 16th August, 2024.
 Association for Computational Linguistics, 2024.

-Sheng, Emily, et al. "The Woman Worked as a Babysitter: On Biases in Language Generation."

 ## Media Analysis using NLP